zeee1only/fpdf2/docs/Templates.md

 # How to create a template #

-A template can be created in 3 ways:
+A template can be created in several ways:

-  * By defining everything manually in a hardcoded way as a Python dictionary
+  * By defining everything directly as a Python dictionary
+  * By reading the template definition from a JSON document with `.parse_json()`
-  * By using a template definition in a CSV document and parsing the CSV with Template.parse\_dict()
+  * By reading the template definition from a CSV document with `.parse_csv()`
   * By defining the template in a database (this applies to [Web2Py] (Web2Py.md) integration)

-# Example - Hardcoded #
+# Example - Python dict #

 ```python